matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-summaries.md

 description: Making the web app look and feel even more like a native app installed on your smartphone or desktop OS.
 tags:
   - Bootstrap
-  - Flask
-  - PostgreSQL
+  - CI/CD
   - Python
-  - Redis
+  - Security
-  - SQLAlchemy
+  - UX
   - WTForms
 ---